Project

 As the (likely) maintainer, I want to push back on that.
 The focus should be on consolidating existing systems, not further dilution and maintenance burden.

-Updated by Aron Budea 5 months ago
+Updated by Aron Budea almost 2 years ago

 Guilhem Moulin wrote in #note-1: